marcol/dotfiles/README.md

 5. Open a new ZSH terminal window or tab.

 ## Setup extra
-The <code>extra</code> file should hold your personal configuration.
+The <code>extra</code> file should hold your personal configuration, you can place inside any of the folder of the repository.
 Do not add it to the git repo.

 <pre>
 GIT_AUTHOR_NAME="Your name"